jdbrunner/surfin_fba/README.md

-**As of 6/5/2023, this version of SurfinFBA will is longer be supported.
-A new version will be available soon under the name MetConSIN**
+**As of 6/5/2023, this version of SurfinFBA is longer be supported.
+Please use github.com/lanl/metconsin**

 Dynamic FBA for use with COBRAPy metabolic models.